alexaburchak/HMMProfiler/README.md

 **4. Trim Sequences** - Extracts relevant portions of query sequences.

-**5. Find Closest Matches** - Compares query sequences to known functional regions using Levenshtein distance.
+**5. Find Closest Matches** - Compares query sequences to identified functional regions using Levenshtein distance.

 **6. Save Matches to CSV** - Outputs the closest matches for each query sequence.